chuongg3/NLU-EvidenceDetection/README.md

 The model was trained for 23 epochs with optimized hyperparameters determined through Bayesian optimization.

-## Model 2: ModernBERT SBERT Dual Embedding Model
+## Model 2: ModernBERT + SBERT Dual Embedding Model

 ### Overview
-This model leverages pre-trained BERT models (specifically Sentence-BERT) to create embeddings for text pairs and then determines evidence relationships using these embeddings.
+This model leverages pre-trained BERT models (specifically Sentence-BERT and ModernBERT) to create embeddings for text pairs and then determines evidence relationships using these embeddings.

 ### Model Architecture
 - **Dual Embedding Approach**: Combines contextualized embeddings from ModernBERT-base with sentence embeddings from SBERT (all-MiniLM-L6-v2)